Quick overview

 Company car for work purposes only

-If an employee uses a company car exclusively for work purposes – i.e. to perform his/her work within the scope of employment (e.g. business trips, client visits, delivery of goods, etc.), the situation is much simpler and less administratively demanding in terms of taxes, levies and accounting than in the case of combined (business and private) use.
+If an employee uses a company car solely for work purposes – i.e. to carry out his or her work within the scope of employment (e.g. business trips, client visits, delivery of goods, etc.), the situation is much simpler and less administratively demanding in terms of taxes, levies and accounting than in the case of combined (business and private) use.

 If the employee has the vehicle at his disposal only for business purposes, no non-cash income is earned.
 Therefore, the employer does not have to “add” any amount to the employee’s wages, and no taxable income or social security and health insurance contributions arise.